-While there was a global positive association between network diversity and FA across a majority of voxels (Fig. 1a-b), this effect was particularly strong in a cluster of voxels near the posterior section of the genu of the corpus callosum (Fig. 1c).
-This large cluster of voxels surpassed both multiple comparison correction (FDR < 0.05) and cluster size thresholding (k > 40).
-No such patterns were observed for social network size, thus no further exploratory analysis was done on this measure.
+Although there was a global positive association between network diversity and FA across a majority of voxels (Figure 1A and B), this effect was particularly strong in a cluster of voxels near the posterior section of the genu of the corpus callosum (Figure 1C).
+This large cluster of voxels surpassed both multiple comparison correction (FDR < 0.05) and cluster size thresholding (k>40).
+No such patterns were observed for social network size, thus, no further exploratory analysis was done on this measure.

-To ensure that head motion did not interfere with the associations between SNI and FA (Yendiki et al. 2013), we ran a linear regression between the two SNI variables and head motion parameters.
-We found no significant correlations between SNI and head motion (all r's < -0.137, all p's > 0.11); thus spurious differences in head movement during the scans cannot account for the relationship between SNI diversity and FA that we detected.
+To ensure that head motion did not interfere with the associations between SNI and FA (Yendiki et al., 2013), we ran a linear regression between the two SNI variables and head motion parameters.
+We found no significant correlations between SNI and head motion (all r's < -0.137, all P's > 0.11); thus, spurious differences in head movement during the scans cannot account for the relationship between SNI diversity and FA that we detected.

-In order to assess whether the association between SNI diversity and FA in this cluster is driven by particularly low diversity individuals, as would be predicted by the social isolation findings in rodents (Liu et al. 2012), we segmented the sample into three groups: low social diversity (< 5 roles, n = 38), moderate diversity (between 5 & 7 roles, n = 65), and high diversity (8 or more roles, n = 42).
+In order to assess whether the association between SNI diversity and FA in this cluster is driven by particularly low diversity individuals, as would be predicted by the social isolation findings in rodents (Liu et al., 2012), we segmented the sample into three groups: low social diversity (<5 roles, n=38), moderate diversity (between 5 and 7 roles, n=65) and high diversity (8 or more roles, n=42).
 The unadjusted FA values within the corpus callosum cluster were extracted and averaged across groups.
-After controlling for age, sex, education and central adiposity, FA increased consistently with each diversity group (Fig. 2a), with a significant difference between low and high diversity individuals (t(79) = 2.79, p = 0.008) and marginal differences between low and medium diversity groups (t(106) = 1.48, p = 0.14) and medium and high diversity groups (t(102) = 1.46, p = 0.14).
-Thus, the FA associations within this cluster are not driven exclusively by low or high diversity individuals.
+After controlling for age, sex, education and central adiposity, FA increased consistently with each diversity group (Figure 2A), with a significant difference between low- and high-diversity individuals [t(79) = 2.79, P = 0.008] and marginal differences between low and medium diversity groups [t(106) = 1.48, P = 0.14] and medium and high-diversity groups [t(102) = 1.46, P = 0.14].
+Thus, the FA associations within this cluster are not driven exclusively by low or high-diversity individuals.

-Within the SNI-related cluster radial diffusivity (RD) decreased as social network diversity increased, after age, sex, education and central adiposity were controlled for (Fig. 2b; R = -0.15, p = 0.021).
-As with FA, we observed a significant difference between low and high diversity subjects (t(79) = 2.04, p = 0.044), but no difference between low and medium diversity individuals (t(106) = 1.55, p = 0.12) or medium and high diversity individuals (t(106) = 1.55, p = 0.12) or medium and high diversity individuals (t(102) = 0.72, p = 0.47).
-Unlike RD, we did not observe a significant group effect on axial diffusivity within the cluster (Fig. 2c; R = - 6.55 x 10-7, p = 0.45, Spearman's r(145) = -0.05, p = 0.200).
-This selective association with the radial component of the diffusion signal is consistent with patterns seen in animal models of demyelination (Klawiter et al. 2011).
+Within the SNI-related cluster RD decreased as social network diversity increased, after age, sex, education and central adiposity were controlled for (Figure 2B; r = -0.15, P = 0.021).
+As with FA, we observed a significant difference between low and high-diversity subjects [t(79) = 2.04, P = 0.044], but no difference between low and medium diversity individuals [t(106) = 1.55, P = 0.12] or medium and high-diversity individuals [t(102) = 0.72, P = 0.47].
+Unlike RD, we did not observe a significant group effect on AD within the cluster (Figure 2C; $\beta = -6.55 \times 10^{-7}$, P = 0.45, Spearman's r(145) = -0.05, P = 0.200).
+This selective association with the radial component of the diffusion signal is consistent with patterns seen in animal models of demyelination (Klawiter et al, 2011).